seaboyz/You-Dont-Know-JS/this & object prototypes/ch4.md

 Conceptually, it would seem a child class `Bar` can access  behavior in its parent class `Foo` using a relative polymorphic reference (aka, `super`).
 However, in reality, the child class is merely given a copy of the inherited behavior from its parent class.
 If the child "overrides" a method it inherits, both the original and overridden versions of the method are actually maintained, so that they are both accessible.

-Don't let polymorphism confuse you into thinking a child class is linked to its parent class.
-A child class instead gets a copy of what it needs from the parent class. **Class inheritance implies copies.**
+***Don't let polymorphism confuse you into thinking a child class is linked to its parent class.
+A child class instead gets a copy of what it needs from the parent class***. **Class inheritance implies copies.**

 ### Multiple Inheritance